 After planting several small plants around the pot, we covered the rest of the “yard” with moss, and created a small pathway to the front door with pebbles.

-I got so excited about the fairy gardens, that I wanted to include a few more little details, and I thought that a miniatures doll house store would be a great source of mini-garden pieces.
-At the miniature store I found this pretty little watering can, some baskets, and shovels.
+I got so excited about the fairy gardens that I wanted to include a few more little details.
+I thought that a miniatures doll house store would be a great source of mini-garden pieces.
+At the miniature store I found this pretty little watering can, in addition to some baskets, and shovels.